The Inner Life of Martin Frost

-The Inner Life of Martin Frost is a 2007 American romantic-mystery drama film directed by Paul Auster and starring David Thewlis, Irène Jacob, and Michael Imperioli.
-Written by Paul Auster, the film is about an author who having just completed his fourth novel travels to his friends' vacant country house to spend a few weeks alone.
+The Inner Life of Martin Frost is a 2007 American romantic-mystery drama film written and directed by Paul Auster and starring David Thewlis, Irène Jacob, and Michael Imperioli.
+The film is about an author who having just completed his fourth novel travels to his friends' vacant country house to spend a few weeks alone.
 There he meets a beautiful and mysterious woman who inspires him to write a new story.
-Filmed in Azenhas do Mar in Sintra, Portugal in the spring of 2006, The Inner Life of Martin Frost is Auster's fourth film as director and writer.
+Filmed in Azenhas do Mar in Sintra, Portugal in the spring of 2006, The Inner Life of Martin Frost is Auster's second film as director and fourth as writer.
 The film premiered at the New Directors/New Films Festival on March 21, 2007, and was released in the United States on September 7, 2007.

+Background

+The Inner Life of Martin Frost originated as a fictional movie which is described in Auster's novel The Book of Illusions.
+It’s the only film that David Zimmer —the protagonist of the latter novel— watches of Hector Mann's later “hidden films” that were never screened for the public.
+It’s the story of a man meeting a girl and of what follows when an intense relationship develops in the midst of supernatural elements.